tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 #  Introduction

-RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH

-The source for this draft is maintained in GitHub.
-Suggested changes should be submitted as pull requests at https://github.com/tlswg/dtls13-spec.
-Instructions are on that page as well.
-Editorial changes can be managed in GitHub, but any substantive change should be discussed on the TLS mailing list.

-The primary goal of the TLS protocol is to establish an authenticated, confidentiality and integrity protected channel between two communicating peers.
+The primary goal of the TLS protocol is to establish an authenticated, confidentiality- and integrity-protected channel between two communicating peers.
-The TLS protocol is composed of two layers: the TLS Record Protocol and the TLS Handshake Protocol.
+The TLS protocol is composed of two layers: the TLS record protocol and the TLS handshake protocol.
 However, TLS must run over a reliable transport channel -- typically TCP {{RFC0793}}.

-There are applications that use UDP {{RFC0768}} as a transport and to offer communication security protection for those applications the Datagram Transport Layer Security (DTLS) protocol has been developed.
+There are applications that use UDP {{RFC0768}} as a transport, and to offer communication security protection for those applications, the Datagram Transport Layer Security (DTLS) protocol has been developed.
 DTLS is deliberately designed to be as similar to TLS as possible, both to minimize new security invention and to maximize the amount of code and infrastructure reuse.

-DTLS 1.0 {{RFC4347}} was originally defined as a delta from TLS 1.1 {{RFC4346}} and DTLS 1.2 {{RFC6347}} was defined as a series of deltas to TLS 1.2 {{RFC5246}}.
+DTLS 1.0 {{RFC4347}} was originally defined as a delta from TLS 1.1 {{RFC4346}}, and DTLS 1.2 {{RFC6347}} was defined as a series of deltas to TLS 1.2 {{RFC5246}}.
 There is no DTLS 1.1; that version number was skipped in order to harmonize version numbers with TLS.
 This specification describes the most current version of the DTLS protocol